ICS427-Team-HOKY/HANA-MARKET/README.md

 ## What is complete so far
 - Set up a repository for the team (GitHub)
-- User's dataset
+- User dataset
+- User Register Page
-- User's Profile Page
+- User Profile Page
+- ESLint plugin with IntelliJ IDEA

 ## What is pending